temp/functional-test-helpers/README.md

 }
 ```

-Call assertions to verify json with snapshot.
+Call assertions to verify snapshot.
 The snapshot file is created automatically on the first run.

 ```php
 public function testJsonFactoryCreatesJsonCorrectly()